 Anthony Casciano, PBCTE-SE Alumnus

-“The UHM COE ITE Secondary Program played an essential role in preparing me to fulfill my teaching aspirations.”
+“The UHM COE STE Secondary Program played an essential role in preparing me to fulfill my teaching aspirations.”

 - Post-Baccalaureate Certificate, Secondary Education (PBCTE, Secondary)